A Systematic Evaluation of Self-Supervised Learning for Label-Efficient Sleep Staging with Wearable EEG: Results

 \subsubsection{Scenario 2: SSL on HOGAR with Supervised Evaluation on a Fixed BOAS Test Set}

 Table \ref{tab:res-HOGAR-std3} reports the results for evaluation scenario 2, where the percentages of labeled data indicate the portion selected for training and validation from the 50\% of the BOAS dataset.
 In this setting, variability is generally lower, especially in low-data regimes, due to the constant test set.
 As in scenario 1, nearly all SSL methods outperform the purely supervised baseline across label availability conditions.
 SimCLR shows a notable improvement of +6.75\% with only 2.5\% labeled data, and +3.84\% with 20\%.
 Barlow Twins achieves a +1.38\% gain over the baseline with the full training set.
 These improvements, while slightly more moderate than in scenario 1, again demonstrate the benefits of SSL in low-label regimes.
 SimCLR and Barlow Twins emerge as the most effective methods, whereas MAEEG shows consistently lower performance.
+Evaluating the foundation models, LaBraM and CBraMod exhibit the strongest performance, except at 2.5\% data, where SleepFM leads (64.1\%).
+LaBraM and CBraMod perform similarly across most configurations, with CBraMod demonstrating a slight advantage in high-data regimes (84.39\% vs. 83.33\% at 100\% data).
+Compared to the supervised baseline, these architectures offer only a marginal initial improvement, such as SleepFM yielding a +0.75\% gain at 2.5\% data, before falling below the purely supervised performance in all subsequent configurations.
+Most importantly, our domain-specific SSL pre-training outperforms all foundation models across every data regime.
+SimCLR exceeds SleepFM by +6\% at 2.5\% labeled data and surpasses LaBraM by +5.39\% at the 20\% mark, while Barlow Twins outperforms CBraMod by +2.01\% using all available training data.
+These findings further confirm the superior effectiveness of our domain-specific SSL pre-training pipeline compared to relying on general-purpose representations.